trade-tariff/ott-prototype/app/data/roo/uk/intro_notes/australia_intro.md

     - (viii) nuclear grade uses.

+The Purification Rule also applies to goods of chapters 39.

 #### Section Note 3: Mixing and Blending Rule

 Notwithstanding the applicable product specific rules of origin, a good of chapter 30, 31 and heading of 3302, 3304, 3506, 3507, 3707 or sub-heading 3502.20, satisfies the requirements of this Annex if mixing and blending occurred in the territory of one or both of the Parties.